Raspberry Pi + FreeBSD Series

-This series of guides is written by a novice for novices.
+This series of guides about creating a home server with Raspberry Pi and FreeBSD is written by a novice for novices.
 If you’re pretty experienced with FreeBSD and are just looking for a specific answer to a question, unfortunately you might find these to be a bit verbose.
-I wrote the guides in this style because, as I have learned, *nix systems throughout the years, I have always found documentation frustrating.
+For that reason, each article comes with a toggle switch to transform it into a succinct article.
+I wrote the guides in this style because, as I have learned *nix systems throughout the years, I have always found documentation frustrating.
 The well-intentioned authors of most *nix tech guides aim for efficiency and succinctness, which is good except they frequently assume the reader knows things they don’t.
 Then you have to start Googling that one piece that wasn’t clearly explained, or you have to experiment and figure out if some command contained variables that need to be replaced or not.

-I know how to write technical documentation but you won’t find that style here.
-These guides are verbose, they over-explain, and they provide tangential information that many who have any experience with *nix will find elementary.
+In verbose mode, these articles over-explain and provide tangential information that many who have any experience with *nix will find elementary.
 Basically, it’s what I always wanted when learning this stuff.

 I started this series explaining how to turn a Raspberry Pi into a NAS, skipping this initial step because I didn’t think a guide was necessary.
 I provided a link just in case.
 Then I started having regret concerning my chosen setup and started tinkering with other options.
 After blowing things up several times, I’ve now returned to my original plan, which includes FreeBSD installed on the SD card with UFS as the filesystem and a ZFS mirror consisting of two external SSDs.